 Cats become infected by eating animals (mice, rats etc) already infected with the parasite or eating raw and undercooked meat.
 It is highly unlikely that an indoor cat who is not permitted to hunt or eat raw meat will have been infected.

-Reducing the risks of toxoplasmosis:
+Reducing the risks:

 If you are planning to fall pregnant or have recently found out you are already pregnant then the first step is to go to your doctor and request a blood test for toxoplasmosis.